Why Rust Wipe Schedules Matter

 Biweekly wipes are often best for:

-- Players who want balance between fresh starts and stability
+- Players who want very frequent fresh starts

-- Players who enjoy both PvP and progression
+- People who enjoy short, fast-paced progression cycles

 Monthly Rust Wipes